 Branch Brook Park

-You don’t need to head out of state to see spectacular cherry blossoms— Branch Brook Park is known for its 2,700 beautiful pink Japanese Cherry Blossom trees exploding color all over the park in April.
-Enjoy Bloomfest, a festival with live music, food, crafters, and more, on April 16 and the 10K Run on April 2 for extra cherry blossom fun this season.
-Continue to check their website for more events planned.
+You don’t need to head out of state to see spectacular cherry blossoms—Branch Brook Park is known for its 2,700 beautiful pink Japanese Cherry Blossom trees exploding color all over the park in April.
+For extra cherry blossom fun this season, enjoy Bloomfest, a festival with live music, food, crafters, and more, on April 13, 2025, and the 10K Run on April 6, 2025.

 Cost: Free to the public; some events have a fee